 That was it.
 I became obsessed.
 Each week, I hunted for one or two new recipes that included turmeric as an ingredient.
-Our house became regularly filled with the smell and taste of turmeric while making curried coconut pumpkin soup with chicken and Afghan braised chicken in yogurt.
+Our house became regularly filled with the comforting smell while making curried coconut pumpkin soup with chicken and Afghan braised chicken in yogurt.
 I soon discovered turmeric could also be added to tea, smoothies, milk, and even ice cream.
 I’m looking forward to making these next, and trying out turmeric in the crockpot.

 What’s the secret?

-Haven’t cooked with turmeric before?
+Haven’t cooked with this spice before?
 I was wary too, at first.
 Turmeric is bright orange and smells very different from the spices and seasonings I grew up with (salt, pepper, basil, oregano).

 But if you love comfort food or eating things that make you feel warm and fuzzy inside, you’ll probably love turmeric too.